Hero Image UX Writing UX UI Design scaled

 What is terminology management?

-What are the advantages of terminology management?
+What are the benefits of terminology management?

 What is international terminology management?

-How can tools help with terminology management?
+How can tools support terminology management?

 MicrosoftTeams image 12